dotse/tls-fed-auth/tls-fed-auth.md

 # Usage Examples

+The following is a non-normative example of an server and client setup.

+<{{usage-example.ascii-art}}

+{type="A"}
+1. Entities collects metadata from the federation metadata endpoint
+2. The client pins the server's public key pins
+3. The reverse proxy trust anchor is setup with the clients certificate issuers
+4. The client establish a connection to the server using the base_uri from metadata
+5. The reverse proxy forwards the certificate to the application
+6. The application converts the certificate to a public key pin and checks the metadata for the pin and extracts the entity_id that will be used for authorization.

 ## SCIM Client

 A certificate is issued for the SCIM client and the issuer published in the metadata together with client's name and certificate public key pin.